john-itcsolutions/cheirrs/README.md

 `microk8s status --wait-ready`

-     During the following, you may need to reboot the vm and find that the multipass daemon is inaccessible, and you are unable to shell into the vm.
+     [During the following, you may need to reboot a vm (if you chose this option) and find that the multipass daemon is inaccessible, and you are unable to shell into the vm.
      In that case:

 `sudo snap refresh multipass`

      Although the response may appear sad to you, the good reconnecting work has already been done.
 Repeat the shell command and you should succeed.
+     If not, repeat last steps.]
      Then:

 `juju bootstrap microk8s [<my-controller>]`